cs4372/ios-study-guide/basics/Programmatic-UI/Programmatic-UI.md

 ```

 #### Presents a view controller modally
-Similar to above, but update in ViewController
+Similar to above, but update clickButton function in ViewController
 ```
 @objc func clickButton() {
     let vc = SecondViewController()